OTI Festival 1996: Festival overview

 The festival was held on Saturday 14 December 1996, beginning at 18:00 ECT (23:00 UTC).
 It was presented by Christian Johnson and Ximena Aulestia.
 The musical director was Claudio Jácome Harb, who conducted the orchestra when required.
 The stage was designed by Oswaldo Guayasamín.

-The winner was the song "Manos" performed by Anabel Russ representing Spain; with "Cuánto te amo" by Guillermo Guido representing Argentina placing second; and "Bendito amor" by Carmina Cannavino and Ángel Chacón representing Peru placing third.
+The winner was the song "Manos", written by Chema Purón and Eduardo Leiva, and performed by Anabel Russ representing Spain; with "Cuánto te amo", written by Carlos Castellón, and performed by Guillermo Guido representing Argentina, placing second; and "Bendito amor", written by Ángel Chanon, and performed by Carmina Cannavino representing Peru, placing third.
 The first prize was endowed with a monetary amount of US$30,000, the second prize of US$20,000, and the third prize of US$10,000.
 The festival ended with a reprise of the winning entry.